ferrarilucas/Yes-No-generator/README.md

-# Yes No generator
+# Yes or No answers generator
- A py code with simplePyGUI to make a yes or no generetor desktop app
+ A py code with PySimpleGUI to make a yes or No answers generetor desktop app

+ Project for the study of graphical interfaces with Python and PySimpleGUI!